 Traditional methods of rent collection like cash and checks are slow and insecure and make everyone’s lives harder.
 They increase the likelihood of late and missed payments for landlords and the risk of late fees and evictions for tenants.

-And while some tenants are resistant to new technology, in today's modern age, there really are no good reasons for someone not to make their life and yours easier by using an online payment solution.
+So, while some tenants are resistant to new technology, in today's modern age, there really are no good reasons for someone not to make their life (and yours) easier by using an online payment solution.

 This means it's time to embrace online rent collection!
 Treat your rental like a business to make rent collection easier for everyone involved.

-In the US though, this can be expensive with a bank transfer costing up to $30 each time and a direct deposit costing upwards of $50 to set up, often with ongoing monthly fees.
+In the US though, setting up online payments can be expensive with a bank transfer costing up to $30 per transaction and a direct deposit costing upwards of $50.

-Landlord Studio’s Online Rent Collection feature is designed specifically for use by landlords.
+Landlord Studio is a powerful property management and accounting software with an award winning Online Rent Collection feature designed specifically for landlords.
 It allows you to automate the entire rent collection process and manage all your rental property income and expenses in one place.

 Landlord Studio has advanced fraud detection that prevent illegal transactions.

-Tenants can quickly and securely transfer the rent straight into their landlord’s bank account.
+Tenants can quickly and securely pay their rent straight into their landlord’s bank account via the tenant app.
 It’s fast, secure, and easy, and paired with other Landlord Studio features makes late rent payments a thing of the past.
+Additionally, Landlord Studio has recently released card payments, which provide increased convenience to tenants and increased payment speeds for landlords.

 With Zelle Pay, you can send and collect rent payments instantly through your banking app, or the Zelle app if your bank doesn’t support Zelle Pay yet.
 The transfers are free and only require you to know a US mobile number or email address (as long as the other person already has Zelle).